NDCLab/lab-training/eeg-analysis/2021/readme.md

 * Clone the [MADE Pipeline repo](https://github.com/ChildDevLab/MADE-EEG-preprocessing-pipeline)
 * Download the example dataset:  Link TBD
 * Watch MADE-tutorial-1 and perform exercises: Link TBD

-> (5) Exploring Data Frames</br>
-> (6) Subsetting Data
-* Add at least one contribution to the R standards doc, based on what you learned over the last 2 week, and/or are learning over the next 2 weeks

 #### Week 5 (Oct.
 22)
 **During the meeting:**